richtastic/ff/src/3DR/wiki/app.md

-- lots of s: 0 in graph points .... view size wrong ?

-- update graph logic for SCALE & TRANSFORM-PAIRS
-	- create scale graph w/ all trivial edges (calc scale ratios)
-	- select largest subgraph (views) that has A) most views B) lowest average error => do absolute scale solve
-	- create trans. graph only using edges (pairs) that exist in scale graph => do absolute trans. solve

 - how to incorporate different image SIZES / scales
-	=> everythin in terms of error in image A and image B / NORMALIZED 1:1 error / cell size
+	=> everything in terms of error in image A and image B / NORMALIZED 1:1 error / cell size